FBRDNLMS/NLMSvariants/src/ansi_c_implementation/README.md

 | -g true   | include graph building.
 Choose for amount of input data lower than 1200.| none|
 | -s        | Seed randomizing weights.
 Choose for repoducability. | time(NULL)|

-This code is ANSI aka C89 compatible no POSIX, C99, C11 or GNU libs, because it had to be windows compatible .
+This code is ANSI aka C89 compatible.
+No POSIX, C99, C11 or GNU libs, because it had to be windows compatible .
 There are way easier methods like getline() for file parsing or getopt() as an args parser, because of compatibility reasons things have been kept simple.